patternfly/patternfly-elements/docs/content/develop/step-5.md

     4. Pushes the branch
     5. Pushes independent tags for each component and pushes to NPM
     6. Remove compiled assets
-    7. Returns you to the master branch
+    7. Returns you to the main branch

 ### V. Github Updates